camunda/camunda-docs-manual/content/user-guide/data-formats/xml.md

 The call to `SpinValues.xmlValue(...).create()` will transform the string into a DomXML object wrapped by Spin.

-If we wanted to retrieve the XML in another JavaDelegate and e.g. add some more information we could do this easily:
+If we wanted to retrieve the XML in another JavaDelegate and, e.g., add some more information, we could do this easily:

 ```java
 public class AddDataDelegate implements JavaDelegate {